Tpikl/df-claude-legends/stories/etur/details_etur_rawshoots.md

-# The Dark Apprenticeship of Etur Rawshoots
+# Details of Etur Rawshoots

 *A Chronicle of Corruption in The Plane of Dragons*